SteinarLaenen/starter-hugo-academic/content/home/experience.md

     importance of bodily cues in social interaction.
 The work consisted of designing and programming automated intelligent social behaviour for virtual agents in Unity3D and C#.
-Constructed complex social behaviours for virtual agents such as glancing, conversing, andgesticulating.'
+Constructed complex social behaviours for virtual agents such as glancing, conversing, and gesticulating.'

 design:
   columns: '2'